d3x0r/gun-file/README.md

 ### Changelog
-1.0.115 - fix a couple more short timeout cross read/writes.
+1.0.116 - add shared cache between instances using the same filename 1.0.115 - fix a couple more short timeout cross read/writes.
 1.0.114 - handle short timeouts better; flushes during flushes would lose the event to flush.
 1.0.113 - Handle multiple connections with same file better; prevent writing while another is reading.